What Can the Righteous Do?

 His countenance beholds the upright.

 David would never relinquish his kingdom while it was under attack.
-He asks, “If the foundations are destroyed, what can the righteous do?”
-Not a query of resignation; rather, it was an expression of resolve.
+He asked, “If the foundations are destroyed, what can the righteous do?”
+His was not a query of resignation, but an expression of resolve.
 David was not about to desert the throne in the face of a new challenge.
-This was no time to hide; this was the time to defend the foundations of law and order in his kingdom.
+This was no time to hide.
+He defended the foundations of law and order in his kingdom.

 The principle articulated in the 11th Psalm is just as relevant today.
 Forces are working to destroy the foundations of righteousness.
-Now is not the time to run and hide or bury our heads in the sand; it is time to stand and take action.
+Now is not the time to run away or bury our heads in the sand.

 Today, as we remember the brave men and women who paid the ultimate price to protect freedom, it is only fitting we intensify our resolve to defend the Judeo-Christian foundations upon which liberty and freedom rest.